 That’s another one you should not do in social dancing.
 Know that you will get rejected by silly dancers.
-That’s actually great, because it means once you find one that accept to dance with you he or she will be a very good partner for you to dance with.
-I have danced countless of times with female dancers with little dancing skills, but they came back over and over because I provided them a feeling of safety and I made sure they enjoyed the dance to the fullest of capacity.
+That’s great because it means once you find someone that accepts to dance with you, he or she will be a perfect partner for you to dance with.
+I have danced countless times with female dancers with little dancing skills.
+Still, they asked me to dance many times because I provided them with a feeling of safety and ensured they enjoyed the dance thoroughly.
 I even “tricked” dancers into believing they could dance.
-If you have enough control, it’s possible to guide someone, who has not dancing skills but her will, to a great time.
+If you have enough control, you can guide someone with no dancing skills but the will to have a great time.

-6. Is social dancing good for anyone?
+Is social dancing good for anyone?

 The untold story of social dancing

 Discover new, untapped materials